torognes/swarm/README.md

-  similarities with other clustering methods (e.g., [Huse et al, 2010](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2909393/)). **swarm**'s novelty is its iterative growth process and the use of sequence abundance values to delineate OTUs. **swarm** properly delineates large OTUs (high recall), and can distinguish OTUs with as little as two differences between their centers (high precision).
+  similarities with other clustering methods (e.g., [Huse et al, 2010](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2909393/)). **swarm**'s novelty is its iterative growth process and the use of sequence abundance values to delineate clusters. **swarm** properly delineates large clusters (high recall), and can distinguish clusters with as little as two differences between their centers (high precision).

 **swarm** uses a local clustering threshold (*d*), not a global clustering threshold like other algorithms do.
 Users may be tempted to convert a 97%-global similarity threshold into a number of differences, and to use large *d* values.
 This is not a correct use of swarm.
-OTUs produced by swarm are naturally larger than *d*, and tests have shown that using the default *d* value (*d* = 1) gives good results on most datasets.
+Clusters produced by swarm are naturally larger than *d*, and tests have shown that using the default *d* value (*d* = 1) gives good results on most datasets.
 Using the new fastidious option further improves the quality of results.
 For long amplicons or